c-lorenzo76/Veeto/README.md

 change to use the disconnect that is already in index.js but for some reason it would also pass onto the lobby.jsx so it would remove it twice?
 Was acting off.
 Might have to make two different disconnects??
-I think i just need a better way of checking for user count, maybe actually store all the the users and then just use length similar to lobbyinfo.
+I think i just need a better way of checking for user count, maybe actually store all the users and then just use length similar to lobbyinfo.
 I need to also adjust the Lobby.jsx sockets or just the sockets in general.
 Figure out how to have it run only when required I have that shit constantly emitting.
 Still continuing to have teh issue in Lobby.jsx with that long error check